LibinMathew-ileaf/TestAuth/README.md

 - [Coroutines](https://developer.android.com/kotlin/coroutines) - Coroutine is a concurrency design pattern that you can use on Android to simplify code that executes asynchronously.
 - [Data Binding](https://developer.android.com/topic/libraries/data-binding)-The Data Binding Library is a support library that allows you to bind UI components in your layouts to data sources in your app using a declarative format rather than programmatically.
 - [Material Design support libraries](https://material.io/develop/android/docs/getting-started) - Modern UI designing library for modern apps.
+- [LiveData](https://developer.android.com/topic/libraries/architecture/livedata)LiveData is an observable data holder class.
+Unlike a regular observable, LiveData is lifecycle-aware, meaning it respects the lifecycle of other app components, such as activities, fragments, or services.
+This awareness ensures LiveData only updates app component observers that are in an active lifecycle state.